-GoodNotes has added flashcards, with spaced repetition, to the app.
-Most GoodNotes users are students, and they are trying to make sure that they don’t need other apps for their study.
-GoodNotes announced this as an experimental feature, we are still to contact the developers to find out what they mean by that.
+GoodNotes has added flashcards with spaced repetition.
+Most GoodNotes users are students trying to make sure that they don’t need other apps for their studies.
+GoodNotes announced this as an experimental feature; we are still to contact the developers to find out what they mean by that.

 To study your flashcards:

 - Go to the three dots icon on the top right corner of the app.